-About 100-120 people attend All Saint’s each Sunday at two different services.
+About 70 people attend All Saint’s each Sunday at our 10:00 worship service, some in person and some on Zoom.
 Everyone is welcome!
 We love when children are with us in worship and have a special “pray-ground” in our seating area for little ones.

 Our congregation spans a range of ages and backgrounds.
-You’ll see people dressed in all styles, from jeans to sundresses to business suits and – depending on which service you attend – you’ll experience a variety of musical styles – all offered in praise to God.
+You’ll see people dressed in all styles, from jeans to sundresses to business suits.
+You’ll experience a variety of musical styles – from organ, choir, handbells and praise band - all offered in praise to God.

 Each worship lasts for about an hour.
 Children are welcome to attend worship and we offer “Bible Breakout” during part of each service, where children from preschool through 5th grade can go to a classroom and share activities about the lesson of the day while parents participate in the sermon and teaching of the morning.
 Of course, children are also welcome to participate in all parts of worship.
 We also have a staffed nursery at all of our services.

 There is ample, easy parking on our property with multiple handicapped spaces.
 The parking lot is well lit for evening activities.
 Our facility is wheelchair and walker friendly, including the outdoor garden and worship space.

 We wear name tags at All Saints for multiple reasons – so you know who we are, so we can greet one another we don’t know as well by name, and so we know who you are.
 A greeter or usher can assist you with preparing a name tag to add to the box.
 We hope you’ll come and use it often!